How to Grow a Tea Garden and Brew its Tea

 Brewing Tea: Parsley

-Add 2 tablespoons of fresh parsley leaves to 1 cup of warm to hot water.
+Add 2 tablespoons of fresh parsley leaves to 1 cup of warm-to-hot water.
 Let steep 2 to 3 minutes.
 Parsley loses its flavor when exposed to heat over time.
 Strain before drinking.

 Spearmint